tehong/RN_mobile_dev_wiki/CI_CD/Readme.md

-# mobile Continuous Integration and Continuous Delivery Guide
+# Mobile Continuous Integration and Continuous Delivery Guide

 ## Git branching model

 The mobile project uses the *Scaled Trunk-Based Development* git branching model as described below.
 This is to enable Continuous Integration and by extension Continuous Delivery.

 - [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development)